korkmazkadir/ida-gossip/README.md

 # ida-gossip
-Implements IDA gossip of Zamani et. al. to study the behavior of it under different work loads.
+Implements IDA gossip of Zamani et. al. to study the behavior of it under different workload.